Probate Q&A Series

 Detailed Answer

 When a will directs distributions to a minor but uses vague or conflicting language, you must resolve that ambiguity before distributing assets.
-In North Carolina, the clerk of court can interpret and construe will provisions under the Uniform Probate Code.
-You begin by filing a petition for determination of will construction with the Clerk of Superior Court in the county where the estate is probated.
+In North Carolina, the clerk of court can interpret and construe will provisions under North Carolina probate law.
+You begin by filing a proceeding seeking construction of the will in the appropriate court in the county where the estate is administered.

 Under N.C.
-Gen. Stat. § 31-6.1(clause 1), any interested person—including a personal representative—may ask the court to determine the meaning of unclear terms.
+Gen. Stat. § 31-46(clause 1), an interested person may seek a determination regarding the validity or construction of a will.
 The clerk will set a hearing, notify beneficiaries, and allow the presentation of evidence.
 At the hearing, you can offer extrinsic evidence such as drafts, letters, or testimony that shed light on the testator’s intent.

 Key steps in the process: